OrleansContrib/Orleans.Consensus/readme.md

 ## TODO

-* Allow a user then exploit the leader, by hooking in to election events.
+* Allow a user then to exploit the leader, by hooking in to election events, thus allowing a singleton in the cluster.
 * Work out how changes in cluster membership change the election process.
 * Lots of testing.